This article is a comparison of linseed and tung oils:

 - Tried and True Java in 4th place very slight odor

 - Tung oil – strongest one.
-I do not agree that tung oil cures in 30 days, at 30 days I can still pick up the odor of one coat.
+I do not agree that Tung oil off-gasses in 30 days, at 30 days I can still pick up the odor of one coat.
 I kept it at 30 C and about 50% humidity.
-I cannot say it is 100% offgassed.
-Later when I tested Milk Paint brand I was much happier with Tung Oil, and would likely choose it over linseed.
+I cannot say it is 100% off0gassed.
+Later when I tested Milk Paint brand I was much happier with Tung Oil, and would likely choose it over Linseed.

-If you used linseed or tung oil and then found the odor is too strong for you we can mostly get rid of the linseed odor smell with the following:
+If you used Linseed or Tung oil and then found the odor is too strong for you we can mostly get rid of the Linseed odor smell with the following techniques.

 Sources for this Post